cami-rs/cami/README.md

 ### 3rd party crates: Migrations

+This is not a one-off "global" migration of `cami` itself.
+Instead, it's a one-on-one migration of `cami` support out of `cami` to the 3rd party crate (which defines the type).
+There may be many such migration in progress at the same time, in various stages.

 If `cami` adds an implementation of its traits for a (3rd party) crate (`abcc`), it defines only one feature related to this crate: `adapt-***` (`adapt-abcc`).
 (Unless implementation of `cami` traits varies depending on feature(s) defined by that crate.)
 Any consumer depends on `cami` with feature